Over the Hills and Far Away (traditional song)

-"Over the Hills and Far Away" is a traditional British song, dating back to at least the late 17th century.
-One version was published in Thomas D'Urfey's Wit and Mirth, or Pills to Purge Melancholy; a very different one appeared in George Farquhar's 1706 play The Recruiting Officer.
-A version also appears in John Gay's The Beggar's Opera of 1728.
+"Over the Hills and Far Away" (Roud 8460) is a traditional English song, dating back to at least the late 17th century.
+Two versions were published in the fifth volume of Thomas D'Urfey's Wit and Mirth, or Pills to Purge Melancholy; a version that is similar to the second Wit and Mirth one appears in George Farquhar's 1706 play The Recruiting Officer.
+A further version appears in John Gay's The Beggar's Opera of 1728.
+The melody is modal, in what is known as C-Dorian (the Dorian mode transposed to C).

 The words have changed over the years, as can be seen in the versions below.
 The only consistent element in early versions is the title line and the tune.
-D'Urfey's and Gay's versions both refer to lovers, while Farquhar's version refers to fleeing overseas to join the army.
+The first Wit and Mirth version and Gay's version both refer to lovers, while the second Wit and Mirth version along with Farquhar's version refer to military service.
 The tune was provided with another set of lyrics for the British Sharpe television series of the 1990s, based on Farquhar's version.
 This version was also recorded by John Tams who played Dan Hagman in the series.

 The nursery rhyme "Tom, Tom, the Piper's Son" mentions a piper who knows only one tune, this one.
 Early versions of this, known as "The distracted Jockey's Lamentations", may have been written (but not included) in Thomas D'Urfey's play The Campaigners (1698):